USS New York (LPD-21): Construction

 Steel from the World Trade Center is melted and poured for construction of New York, September 2003.

 A symbolic amount of steel salvaged from the World Trade Center after it was destroyed in the September 11 attacks was used in her construction.

-The ship is the first to be designed fully from the CAD-screen up to support both of the Marines' primary mobility capabilities, LCAC landing craft and MV-22B Osprey aircraft.
+The ship is the first to be specifically designed to support both of the Marines' primary mobility capabilities, LCAC landing craft and MV-22B Osprey aircraft.

 The contract to build New York was awarded to Northrop Grumman Ship Systems of New Orleans, Louisiana, in 2003.
 New York was under construction in New Orleans at the time of Hurricane Katrina in 2005.

 7.5 ST of the steel used in the ship's construction came from the rubble of the World Trade Center; this represents less than one thousandth of the total weight of the ship.
 The steel was melted down at Amite Foundry and Machine in Amite, Louisiana, to cast the ship's bow section.
 It was poured into the molds on 9 September 2003, with 7 ST cast to form the ship's "stem bar"—part of the ship's bow.
 The foundry workers reportedly treated it with "reverence usually accorded to religious relics," gently touching it as they walked by.
 One worker delayed his retirement after 40 years of working to be part of the project.